How 'Black Box Thinking' can help you through a separation

 • We can either embrace failure and learn from it, or deflect failure and risk failing again

-• We need to be very wary of our ego, because it will affect our decisions if we let it
+• We need to be very wary of our ego because it will affect our decisions if we let it

 Relationships are never perfect and sometimes being able to recognise that being apart is the right thing to do.
 It allows us to reflect and learn from the mistakes we made in the past in order to shape our future relationships.
 It’s important to take the time to look at everything leading up to a ‘failure’ objectively.
-If we took our feelings and emotions out of the situation, we can consider what we’d do differently.
+If we take our feelings and emotions out of the situation, we can consider what we’d do differently.

 I could have been more supportive.

-I could have been more present
+I could have been more present.

 I could have done better.